 Entertainment is the name of the game in the minors, and South Carolina has four of the nation’s best venues for watching the future stars of major league baseball – or simply getting out with the family for an affordable and fun-filled evening at the park.

-The newest of the state’s ball yards is Columbia’s Spirit Communications Park, which opened in 2017 and was the first pro baseball “home” for former NFL quarterback and Heisman Trophy winner Tim Tebow.
+The newest of the state’s ball yards is Columbia’s Segra Park, which opened in 2017 and was the first pro baseball “home” for former NFL quarterback and Heisman Trophy winner Tim Tebow.

 South Carolina's other three baseball venues are Fluor Field in Greenville, BB&T Coastal Field in Myrtle Beach and Joseph P. Riley Park in Charleston.
-All four ballparks are home to Class A baseball teams: the Fireflies; The Greenville Drive, a Boston Red Sox franchise; the Myrtle Beach Pelicans, part of the Chicago Cubs organization and South Carolina's only Carolina League member (the other three teams are in the South Atlantic League); and the Charleston RiverDogs, a New York Yankees farm team.
+All four ballparks are home to Class A baseball teams: the Fireflies, an affiliate of the New York Mets; The Greenville Drive, a Boston Red Sox franchise; the Myrtle Beach Pelicans, part of the Chicago Cubs organization and South Carolina's only Carolina League member (the other three teams are in the South Atlantic League); and the Charleston RiverDogs, a New York Yankees farm team.

 The Drive offers an urban baseball experience, since Fluor Field – a cozy stadium built to resemble the Red Sox’s iconic Fenway Park – is located in Greenville’s West End, easy walking distance from several downtown hotels.
 The surrounding area’s warehouses remind fans of the view from Baltimore’s Camden Yards, and the rooftop and balcony seating at nearby condos has the feel of Chicago’s Wrigley Field.

 The Drive won their first SAL title in 2017 and the President’s Award as minor league baseball’s franchise of the year in 2018.
 In the summer, a pleasant stroll through Greenville’s downtown will get you to Fluor Field, or take a shuttle running the length of Main Street.